HomeDing/homeding.github.io/elements.md

 :::

 :::element bme680 bme680
-Read BME680 sensor data with temperature, humidity, pressure and gas resistance.</p>
+Read BME680 sensor data with temperature, humidity, pressure and gas resistance.
 :::

 :::element pms pms
-Read sensor values from a PMS5003 sensor by plantdata to count micro particles in the air.</p>
+Read sensor values from a PMS5003 sensor by plantdata to count micro particles in the air.
 :::

 :::element bmp280 bmp280